Atlanta, Georgia Work Injury Lawyers

 • Future loss of quality of life

 • Damages for the full value of a Wrongful Death (not limited by the Ga.
-WCA)
+Workers Compensation Act)

 Georgia Workers-Compensation Subrogation Liens